Raghavarya2002/face-detection/README.md

 # face-detection
 Technology used : Python, OpenCV
-You can detect faces in images as well as videos using Haar cascades in OpenCV and Python
+You can detect faces in images as well as videos using Haar cascades in OpenCV and Python, Before forking the project make sure that you've python and openCV installed in your system.

 Video Link: https://youtu.be/iTLQw7I3NJE